jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 The Data Export API will allow non street works authority users, such as Mobile Application developers, to retrieve information about works.
 See the Technical Overview for details.
 {: .govuk-body}

-## Versions
+## Versions and Changes
 {: .govuk-heading-l #versions}

-The following is a list of significant changes by version of this document.
+This section lists any significant changes made to this document (and by extension, the API interfaces themselves) introduced by each recent and upcoming future release.
 {: .govuk-body}

-Upcoming changes for a future release:
+### Upcoming changes for a future release
 {: .govuk-heading-s #upcoming-changes}

 Over the next few Street Manager API releases, there will be some updates to how statuses are handled.
 Work status, permit status and assessment status will now be independent of one another and the available values for each will be updated.
 Forward plan status will also see some changes to its available values.
 Work status updates have been released in Version 1.9, with permit status, assessment status and forward plan status following afterwards.
 {: .govuk-body}

 Assessment status
-{: .govuk-heading-s}
+{: .govuk-body .govuk-!-font-weight-bold}

 The available values for a permit's <code>assessment_status</code> field will be updated and will no longer re-use the same values of the <code>permit_status</code> field.
 The new <code>assessment_status</code> values are:
 {: .govuk-body}